Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### seePropertyEquals

-Checks property of object equals to value provided.
+Checks that the property of an object equals the value provided.
 Can check even protected or private properties.

-Consider testing hidden properties as a bad practice.
+Bear in mind that testing non-public properties is not a good practice.
-Use it if you have no other ways to test.
+Use it only if you have no other way to test it.

  * param $object
  * param $property